Security Deep Dive

 The mail-reader agent runs in exec allowlist mode.
 Only a single script is authorized: mail-extract with exactly 3 allowed flags (--hours, --account, --output).
 Everything else is denied.

 --hours--account--output* (everything else)Native iMessage handling is disabled.
-A Python daemon (imsg-watcher) polls the chat.db database continuously.
+An iMessage monitoring daemon polls the system database continuously.
 Each incoming message spawns an isolated one-shot sub-agent that handles the request then terminates.

 - No persistent sessions between messages